How to Create a Money Management Plan That Works

 - Put a note in your wallet as a reminder to write things down.

 Helpful Budgeting Software and Tools

-Whats your style?
-Tracking your spending will go a lot smoother if you make it fit with your normal daily routines.
+What’s your style?
+Tracking your spending may go a lot smoother if you make it fit with your normal daily routines.
 Do you usually use cash or credit cards?
 Do you keep handwritten lists?
 Are you on the computer all day?
 Here are some of the most popular tools for tracking spending:

 - A small notebook or a legal pad